 When they give you the money and the receipt, it's a good idea to quickly count the cash in front of the teller rather than finding you've been shortchanged after you have left.

-Never buy your currency from a person who approaches you on the street.
+Never make an exchange with a person who approaches you on the street.

 There are money-changing facilities in the following hotels: